 Strawberries and Cream Scones

-Soft and fluffy strawberries and cream scones!
-Filled with fresh strawberries and topped with a vanilla glaze, they are heavenly in every way!
-Dairy free option included.
+These soft and fluffy strawberries and cream scones are the ultimate breakfast treat!
+Filled with fresh strawberries and topped with a vanilla glaze, they are heavenly in every way.
+Vegetarian with dairy free option included.

 These strawberries and cream scones were originally published in July 2012.
 The post has been updated as of August 25, 2017 with new photos, text and a slightly modified and improved recipe (including the addition of a dairy free option).